JitenRaj/java-notes/index.md

 {: .fs-9 }

-A comprehensive collection of **Java** programming notes, code snippets, and best practices for Java development.
+A comprehensive collection of **Java** programming notes, code snippets, and concepts ranging from core syntax to advanced topics.
 Ideal for revision, learning, and interview preparation.
-From syntax basics to advanced concurrency and framework internals.

 {: .fs-6 .fw-300 }